Russia must be hit with maximum level of sanctions, Liz Truss tells allies

 Ms Truss hit out at the “butchery” and cited evidence of rape and indiscriminate killing of civilians in Bucha, the Ukrainian town where Moscow’s troops have been pushed back from.

-She said: “The idea that we should wait for something else bad to happen is just completely wrong.
-The worst has already happened, we’ve already seen appalling atrocities committed in Ukraine with complete impunity,” she told a press conference in Poland.
+“The idea that we should wait for something else bad to happen is just completely wrong.
+The worst has already happened, we’ve already seen appalling atrocities committed in Ukraine with complete impunity,” she told a press conference.

 “That is why we want to go to the maximum level of sanctions with our allies and partners and that is why we are pulling the stops out in terms of supplying Ukraine with the support they need to end this appalling war.”